dinki/View-Assist/wiki/docs/developer-resources/functional-spec.md

 ## Guiding principles
 These are the principles we follow to design the integration.
 These are principles, which means they can be ignored but only for good reasons which has to be discussed / agreed upon.

-1. Config should be as simple as possible and limit the amount of code editing required.
+1. **Simplicity in Configuration**: Keep configuration as simple as possible to minimize code editing.
-2. More advanced scenarios and tweaks might require code editing.
+2. **Advanced Scenarios**: Allow for code editing when necessary for more advanced scenarios and tweaks.
-3. Satellites should be easy to set up and require minimal maintenace once set up.
+3. **Ease of Setup**: Ensure satellites are easy to set up and require minimal maintenance once configured.
-4. Panel should be configurable for all satellites at once while also allowing for satellite-specific configurations.
+4. **Panel Configuration**: Enable configuration for all satellites at once, while also allowing satellite-specific settings.
-5. Configuration that has to do with interacting with the satellite device itself is in the config flow.
-All other settings, including how things are displayed on the satellite's screen (if present),  are in the panel.
-6. Optional settings for satellites are in options flow.
+5. **Config Flow**: Use the config flow for settings related to interacting with the satellite device itself.
+6. **Options Flow**: Use the options flow for optional satellite settings.
+7. **Panel Settings**: Place all other settings, including display configurations, in the panel.
-7. Settings that are set for multiple satellites should be in the panel.
+8. **Shared Settings**: Store settings that apply to multiple satellites in the panel.

 ## Satellite set up and configuration
 Setting up a satellite requires the following steps: